Esri/arcgis-html-sanitizer/README.md

 #### Customizing Filter Options

-Override the default XSS filter options by passing a valid js-css options object as the first parameter of the constructor.
+Override the default XSS filter options by passing a valid js-xss options object as the first parameter of the constructor.
 Options available here: https://github.com/leizongmin/js-xss#custom-filter-rules.

 You can also extend the default options instead of overriding them by passing `true` as the second parameter of the constructor.
 When extending the filter options `whiteList`, the attribute arrays will automatically